zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/where-bulk-not-contains.md

 Filtering entities by excluding all items from an existing list can sometimes be very useful.

-For example, you deserialize a JSON file into a list of `Customer` with the `CustomerID` populated, and you want to retrieve customers not contained in this list to deleted them.
+For example, you deserialize a JSON file into a list of `Customer` with the `CustomerID` populated, and you want to retrieve customers not contained in this list to delete them.

-A frequent solution is using the `!Contains` method to retrieves those customers such as:
+A frequent solution is using the `!Contains` method to retrieve those customers such as:

 ```csharp
 var customerIds = deserializedCustomers.Select(x => x.CustomerID).ToList();